-The Olympic Country Qualifier is at the Miami World Cup event in January 2020, and to secure a spot on the Canadian Olympic Team there are two qualifiers: Worlds and Princess Sofia Trophy.
+The Olympic Country Qualifier was at the Miami World Cup event finishing January 25th 2020.
+Nikola now must secure her spot on the Canadian Olympic Team through two qualifiers: Worlds and Princess Sofia Trophy.

 2020 World Championships | Sorrento, Australia | February 23 - 29